codefresh-io/docs.codefresh.io/_docs/yaml-examples/examples/build-and-push-an-image.md

     %}

 That's it.
-Using the Codefresh Registry is very easy and no extra configuration is needed.
+Using the Codefresh Registry is very easy, and no extra configuration is needed.

 ## Building a Docker image and pushing it to an external registry.